isaac1000000/MyLikedLive/README.txt

 spotipy

 Procedure for using this program:
+Get an api key for Spotify and TicketMaster
 Set local variables using these commands:
      export SPOTIPY_CLIENT_ID=(your spotipy client id)
      export SPOTIPY_CLIENT_SECRET=(your spotipy client secret)